2PieRadian/YapYap---Chat-App-MERN/README.md

-# 💬 YMERN Chat App
+# 💬 MERN Chat App

 A real-time chat application built with the **MERN stack**, featuring **Socket.IO** for live communication, **JWT authentication**, and a sleek UI powered by **TailwindCSS** and **DaisyUI**.
 Users can chat, share images, customize themes, and more.